 After Zion, we drove to Moab where we set up our campsite in preparation for a few days of exploring Arches National Park with kids.

-We spent our first two days seeking out as many arches we could cram in.
-We hiked to Delicate Arch with kids and though most was easily doable, we had to take some extra precautions near the end of the trail.
+We spent our first two days seeking out as many arches we could find.
+We hiked to Delicate Arch with kids and although it was mostly easy, we had to take some extra precautions near the end of the trail.
 The path is narrow and clings to the side of the rockface.
-We made sure to hold hands with the kids and keep them on the inside the entire time.
+We made sure to hold hands with the kids and keep them on the inside edge the whole time.

-On our second day, we hiked the Devil’s Garden Loop (as much of it that we could hike with two small children).
-We finished each of the days with a series of easy hikes in Arches NP that included Double Arch, Sand Dunes Arch and Park Avenue trail.
+On our second day, we hiked the Devil’s Garden Loop (as much of it that we could safely hike with two small children).
+We finished each of the days with a series of easy hikes in Arches National Park that included Double Arch, Sand Dunes Arch and Park Avenue trail.

 Where to Stay in Arches National Park: We stayed at the Moab Rim RV Campark, which is located just outside of town but only a few minutes’ drive from town center.